zsquareplusc/python-embedded-launcher/README.rst

     Windows API functions to read and write the data.

     - adding and editing strings
+    - retrieving and writing icons
+    - export resources as (binary) blob
     - removing any resource type
     - adding any resource type is supported partially (currently limited by data input possibilities)